Nabavi2/Herat-Exchange-Union-App/README.md

-This application make for Herat Exchange Union(HEU) which it use for get information about currency rates every moment that you want. you can aware the newest news Through this application about currency changes and also this app resealed in "play store" and "app stor".
+This application make for Herat Exchange Union(HEU) which it use for get information about currency rates every moment that you want. you can aware the newest news Through this application about currency changes and also this app resealed in "Play store" and "App store".